14 Traits of a Sheltered Person (and How They Affect Adulthood)

 Carl Jung

-Psychiatrist Carl Jung believed personal growth happens when individuals face unfamiliar parts of themselves.
+Psychiatrist Carl Jung believed that personal growth occurs when individuals confront unfamiliar parts of themselves.

 He wrote: